willdurand-edu/security-slides/src/06_oauth.md

 # OAuth

-OAuth is an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
+OAuth is an **open protocol** to allow **secure authorization** in a simple and **standard method** from web, mobile and desktop applications.

-It is an authorization framework that enables a third-party application to obtain limited access to an HTTP service.
+It is an **authorization framework** that enables a third-party application to **obtain limited access to an HTTP service**.

 ### For Consumer Developers

-OAuth is a simple way to publish and interact with protected data.
-It is also a safer and more secure way for people to give you access.
+OAuth is a **simple way to publish and interact with protected data**.
+It is also a **safer and more secure way** for people to give you access.
 We've kept it simple to save you time.

 ### For Service Provider Developers

-If you're storing protected data on your users' behalf, they shouldn't be spreading their passwords around the web to get access to it.
-Use OAuth to give your users access to their data while protecting their account credentials.
+If you are **storing protected data** on your users' behalf, they **should not be spreading their passwords** around the web to get access to it.
+Use OAuth to give your users **access to their data while protecting their account credentials**.

 ---

 # History

-The idea came from Twitter in November 2006.
+The idea came from **Twitter** in November 2006.

 A discussion group was created in April 2007, including some Google folks.

-The OAuth Core 1.0 specification was declared final in December 2007.
+The **OAuth Core 1.0 specification** was declared final in December 2007.

-Version 1.0 revision A of the OAuth Core protocol was issued to address a session fixation security flaw in June 2009.
-In the meantime, Twitter released a delegated user authentication solution, called "Sign-In With Twitter".
+Version **1.0 revision A** of the OAuth Core protocol was issued to **address a session fixation security flaw** in June 2009.
+In the meantime, Twitter released a delegated user authentication solution, called _Sign-In With Twitter_.

-In April 2010, the OAuth 1.0 Protocol was published as an informational [RFC 5849](http://tools.ietf.org/html/rfc5849).
+In April 2010, the OAuth 1.0 Protocol was **published** as an informational [RFC 5849](http://tools.ietf.org/html/rfc5849).
 It replaces the OAuth Core 1.0 Revision A specification.

 Since August 31, 2010, all third party Twitter applications have been required to use OAuth.

-OAuth 2.0, the next evolution of the OAuth protocol, which is not backward compatible with OAuth 1.0, was expected by the end of 2010.
+**OAuth 2.0**, the next evolution of the OAuth protocol, which is **not backward compatible with OAuth 1.0**, was expected by the end of 2010.
 However, it was published as [RFC 6749](http://tools.ietf.org/html/rfc6749) in October 2012.

 ---